hazelcast/hazelcast-csharp-client/doc/dev/doc/gettingStarted.md

 ## Hazelcast client

 The Hazelcast client is the entry point to all interactions with an Hazelcast cluster.
 A client is created by the static @Hazelcast.HazelcastClientFactory.
-After it has been used, it needs to be disposed in order to properly release its resources.
+After it has been used, it needs to be disposed in order to properly close all connections to servers, and release resources.

 For example: